 “This award recognises an individual who has made an outstanding contribution to mental health service delivery and acknowledges a remarkable accomplishment in the unfolding story of mental health service delivery in Australia and New Zealand”.
 THEMHS.

 - In 2012 Janet received the New Zealand Psychological Society “Public Interest Award: for valuable contributions to psychology in the service of the public.”

-This acknowledged her involvement of 12 years in the New Zealand Ministry of Health’s Like Minds Like Mine national public health programme to counter stigma and discrimination against people with mental illness.
+This acknowledged her involvement of many years in the New Zealand Ministry of Health’s Like Minds Like Mine national public health programme to counter stigma and discrimination against people with mental illness.

 - Chair, Clinical Ethics Committee, Bay of Plenty District Health Board

 - Street Coordinator: Neighbourhood Watch, Omanu, Mount Maunganui

 - Assessor: TheMHS media awards for many years

 - Film and Literature Board of Review: Internal Affairs: Board Member as from 1st January 2016 to 2018.
 Appointed by Governor General.

 - Health Promotion Agency Janet assisted on the National Depression Initiative.
 She was on the NDI Advisory Group, and assisted with talent selection and support for TV advertising and website videos with John Kirwan for adults and, more recently with young people for “The Lowdown”, 20 years in total; and has also done similar work for Like Minds Like Mine (the public health health anti-discrimination/stigma campaign) advertising and videos since its inception nearly 30 years ago.